 Want to make angel food cupcakes?
 I have you covered. 🙂

 Angel food cake doesn’t need to hide under frosting, but tastes blissful with fresh berries and a dollop of whipped cream!
 Feel free to dust the top with confectioners’ sugar, too.
+If you enjoy these flavors together, you’ll love my fresh berry cream cake.
+(Which, if I’m being honest, isn’t quite as fussy as this cake!)

 I know what you’re thinking: is this cake really worth it?
 The answer is YES.
 Angel food cake boasts a texture like no other and once you go through the process, you’ll understand the preparation isn’t that difficult– it’s just a little picky. 😉 Let’s do this!